k-23-beep/myapp/README.md

 # myapp
 Simple Stock Price App

-this is a simple stock price app showing changes in the price of goolgle stock
+This is a simple stock price app showing changes in the price of goolgle stock